-Most 70 Series owners and aficionados will be aware that when it comes to power and torque, Toyota have left plenty on the table with the factory setup and tuning.
+Most 70 Series owners and aficionados will be aware that when it comes to power and torque, Toyota has left plenty on the table with the factory setup and tuning.

 If Murphy’s Law prevails this will happen exactly where and when you least want it to – which is perhaps why all of the experts we asked STRONGLY RECOMMENDED upgrading the clutch at the same time as improving performance.